animetosho/node-yencode/README.md

 *output* Buffer.
 Returns the length of the encoded data.
-Note that the *output* Buffer must be at least large enough to hold the largest possible output size (use the *maxSize* function to determine this), otherwise the function returns 0 and does not encode anything.
+Note that the *output* Buffer must be at least large enough to hold the largest possible output size (use the *maxSize* function to determine this), otherwise an error will be thrown.
 Whilst this amount of space is usually not required, for performance reasons this is not checked during encoding, so the space is needed to prevent possible overflow conditions.